psripathy/LEARNING/UberConf.md

   3. Create Bounded Context (**Solution Space**)
      - This is the technical solution space where we create solutions for items from the problem space.
 It provides clear boundaries around specific parts of the system and making sure the concepts are not confused across different areas.
-     - Identify Domains & Sub domains from the UL.
+     - Identify Core Domains & Sub domains from the UL.
-       - Domain
+       - Core Domain
-         - Represents the business problem. eg. Vehicle
+         - Represents the business problem. eg., Contract Management, Pricing & Billing, Vehicle Ordering/Allocation, CRM etc.
        - Sub Domain
-         - Smaller division of Domain.
-For ex.
-Quote, Order
+         - Smaller division of Domain. eg., Fleet Maintenance/Repair, AME, Mileage Allocation, Insurance & Compliance, Logistics & Vehicle Tracking etc
          - Sub domains have explicit reponsibilities and does only 1 thing so we can draw boundaries around them called bounded context
      - Bounded context will have
        - Value Objects (Domain Object)